a new voice in the north

 I had a lot of fun interviewing Liz Riley for the profile on Refinery29.
-We spoke on the phone and I wrote up the interview on a rainy day in a hotel lobby in Capri.
 Although Riley ultimately fell short in her bid to win a seat in parliament, her party triumphed in the federal election.
 This piece, originally published on Refinery29 on October 16, 2015, has been updated to include a statement from Riley on the results.

 Women make up a little more than half of the populations of Canada and the U.S., but the World Economic Forum reports that both countries have shamefully low numbers of women in politics.
 Canada ranked a dismal 42nd in the world, and the U.S. is 54th — well below nations including Iceland, Finland, Nicaragua, and Rwanda.